Tyn-y-nant

-Tyn-y-nant is an electoral ward covering the Tynant area of the village of Beddau, within the town and community of Llantrisant, Rhondda Cynon Taf, South Wales.
-It includes the area Gwaun Meisgin.
+Tyn‑y‑nant is an electoral ward covering the Tynant area of the village of Beddau, within the town and community of Llantrisant, Rhondda Cynon Taf, South Wales.
+It includes the area of Gwaun Meisgin.

 The population of the ward in 2011 was 3,547.

 Electoral ward

-Prior to 1996 Tyn-y-nant was a ward to Taff-Ely Borough Council and Mid Glamorgan County Council.
+Before 1996, Tyn‑y‑nant was a ward of Taff‑Ely Borough Council and Mid Glamorgan County Council.

-Since 1996 Tyn-y-nant has been an electoral ward to Rhondda Cynon Taf County Borough Council, electing one county councillor.
+Since 1996, Tyn‑y‑nant has been an electoral ward of Rhondda Cynon Taf County Borough Council, electing one county councillor.

-A by-election took place on 22 July 2021 to fill the post, following the death of Clayton Willis who'd represented the ward since 1995/6.
+A by‑election took place on 22 July 2021 to fill the position following the death of Clayton Willis, who had represented the ward since 1995/96.
 The election was won by the Labour candidate, Julie Barton.